pragdave/earmark/README.md

 ## Options

+Functional (with the exception of reading input files with `Earmark.File`) interface to the CLI returning the device and the string to be output.

 This is a superset of the options that need to be passed into `EarmarkParser.as_ast/2`

 The following options are proper to `Earmark` only and therefore explained in detail